Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 sort data.txt | uniq -u

 ```
-Here we simply sort the data.txt and pipe the output in uniq with the u flag which gives the unique value.
+Here we simply sort the data.txt with `sort` command and pipe the output in `uniq` with the u flag which gives the unique value.
 ## Level 9 -> 10

 ```
  strings data.txt | grep "=="

 ```
+Here we use the `string` command which gives the strings from a binary file and the use `grep` to look for the patter we need.

 ## Level 10 -> 11